How may climate change affect Maryland’s environment?

 What is Maryland doing?

-Climate change will affect Maryland in a variety of ways.
+In the future, it is expected that climate change will affect Maryland in a variety of ways.
 More obvious impacts could include an increased risk for extreme events such as drought, storms, flooding, and forest fires; more heat-related stress; the spread of existing or new vector-born disease; and increased erosion and inundation of low-lying areas along the State’s shoreline and coast.
 Adaptation, together with mitigation, is necessary to address climate change.
-Climate change adaptation is an extremely complex process and there is no single means of response.
 Chapter 8 of the Greenhouse Gas Reduction Plan details the many adaptation strategies being taken by the State of Maryland.

 What is DNR doing?